GuyE2718/GhostRider-Urban-Warfare-Support-System/README.md

 ![results](https://user-images.githubusercontent.com/121691820/236648372-1e8999fa-96c5-41e6-b2ce-6325fd380e44.png)

 The model's overall performance is impressive, with a mean average precision (mAP) score of 0.9 on the mAP50-95 metric.
 This indicates that the model has achieved a high degree of accuracy in detecting and classifying objects in the training data.
+Furthermore, the model's architecture has been designed to effectively mitigate the vanishing gradient problem, ensuring that it learns complex features and patterns efficiently without encountering difficulties during training.
+This contributes to the model's robust performance and ability to generalize well to unseen data.

 # Server
 The server has been developed using Python and is designed to communicate with a Unity client that has been coded in C#.
 Its primary function is to examine images, detect any individuals in the image, and then transmit the drone's coordinates to the client if a person is detected.
 For security purposes, all data is encrypted using the AES encryption standard.